Retail Studies Minor

 RMI provides a platform for deep collaboration between industry and leading academics into the emerging and evolving concepts impacting retail today.
 The knowledge generated from this collaboration forms the basis of our curriculum.

-The minor in retail studies offered by RMI is an in-depth immersion experience that prepares students for a diverse set of roles including e-commerce, buying, merchandising, planning and allocation, digital marketing, and supply chain management.
-Open to all University undergraduates, students entering the retail studies program continue to major in their field of interest and receive their bachelor's degree in that field.
+The minor in retail studies offered by RMI is an in-depth hands-on experience that prepares students for a diverse set of roles in retailing including e-commerce, buying, merchandising, planning and allocation, digital marketing, and supply chain management.
+Open to all University undergraduates, students entering the retail studies minor continue to major in their field of interest.

-Business majors get an opportunity to discover an exciting industry in which to build their passions.
+Business and non-business majors get an opportunity to discover an exciting industry in which to build their passions.
 For many business majors, broad business theories develop deeper meaning as they are applied specifically and in an integrative manner to the retail industry.
 Retailing is at the forefront of trends in digital and mobile marketing and social media.
-This provides a fertile ground for arts and science students to leverage their unique background.
+This provides a fertile ground for economics, arts and science, finance, psychology and engineering students to leverage their unique background.

 Comprised of a set of core required courses, the minor in retail studies includes foundational retailing classes in the spring quarter of junior year and a two-quarter class designed around the Art & Science of Merchandising and Retail Innovation in the fall and winter quarters of senior year.
 The core classes cover topics such as digital marketing, branding, product development, category management, business analytics, supply chain management, e-commerce, and pricing and promotion analysis and digital merchandising.